Neglected UN Human Rights Agendas

 My praise for her person and her efforts, however, walks in the shadow of profound disappointment.
 Even within the limitations of her office, there are things that the High Commissioner might have done -- should have done -- but, for some reason, failed to do.

 The second version of this page, extending my appeal to the late Sergio Viera de Mello, was sadly ironic.
-As it turned out, High Commissioner de Mello functioned only briefly, if at all, in his official position.
+As it turned out, Mrs. Robinson's immediate successor functioned only briefly, if at all, in his official position.
+A truck bomb in Baghdad killed him and other dedicated UN staff.
 The peace-keeping of which I had written earlier claimed his time, his energy, and, eventually, his life.
+Subsequent High Commissioners have done nothing to eliminate this corruption.

 Thus, the stark deficiencies that haunt the UN's human rights process remain unacknowledged and unremedied.

 The UN's own record regarding individual complaints submitted under the Optional Protocol of the International Covenant on Civil and Political Rights or under Article 22 of the Convention Against Torture is abysmal.
-A table on the Human Rights Committee's web site shows clearly that most complaints are found inadmissible, including nearly all submitted against West European nations.
-The Committee Against Torture, which meets only twice a year, has a similar table that demonstrates a similar pattern.
+Earlier versions of this page linked to statistical tables on the UN's web site that are no longer available.
+These showed clearly that most individual complaints to the Human Rights Committee and The Committee Against Torture at that time were found inadmissible, including nearly all submitted against West European nations.

 The UN thus appears to be "soft" on America and Western Europe, and the High Commissioner has done nothing about it.
 This discrimination -- this corruption -- has cost many lives, especially among persons who sought asylum in Europe, as I did.